A Simple Boosting Framework for Transshipment: Introduction

-The main takeaway of our paper is that \emph{any} black-box $\alpha$-approximate transshipment solver that computes an (approximate) \emph{dual} solution can be boosted to an $(1 + \eps)$-approximate solver.
-Moreover, we significantly simplify and decouple previous approaches to transshipment by showing all of them (implicitly) obtain approximate dual solutions.
+The main takeaway of our paper is conceptual: \emph{any} black-box oracle that computes a $\alpha$-approximate \emph{dual} solution can be boosted to a $(1 + \eps)$-approximate dual solution.
+This significantly simplifies current transshipment results by decoupling them into two independent questions: (1) how to obtain an approximate dual solution (which is often model-specific), and (2) how to boost this approximate solution (which can be reused).
+The scope of this paper is to develop a simple framework for the latter question.

+We provide a very simple algorithm and analysis based on the \emph{multiplicative weights framework}.
+Furthermore, to keep the paper completely self-contained, we provide a new (and arguably much simpler) analysis of multiplicative weights that leverages well-known optimization tools to bypass the ad-hoc calculations used in the standard analyses. (\Cref{sec:simple-mw-analysis}).

+We now provide several examples that show how prior approaches all (implicitly) construct approximate dual and then boost them.

+\begin{example}Sherman~\cite{She17b} gave the first sequential almost-linear\footnote{We refer to $m \poly(\log n)$ as near-linear and $m^{1+o(1)}$ as almost-linear runtimes.} $(1+\eps)$-transshipment algorithm.
+The main insight was the construction of a so-called \emph{linear cost approximator}, which is a linear operator $R$ (i.e., matrix) such that $\norm{R d}_1$ approximates the optimal transshipment cost in the sense that $\opt(d) \le \norm{R d}_1 \le n^{o(1)} \opt(d)$ for all demands $d \in \R^V$.
+Their paper uses linear cost approximators with subgradient descent to show one can obtain a $(1+\eps)$-approximate solution.
+We provide a conceptual decoupling and reinterpretation of their paper: one can use any linear cost approximator $R$ to directly obtain an approximate dual solution, which can, in turn, be boosted to an $(1+\eps)$-approximate solution via our framework. \end{example}

-We provide few examples: \begin{itemize} \item Haeupler and Li~\cite{HL18} solve $n^{o(1)}$-approximate transshipment in the distributed setting and leave the possibility of boosting to an $(1+\eps)$-approximation as the main open problem, which would yield particularly appealing distributed $(1+\eps)$-shortest path algorithms.
-However, their solver computes a \emph{primal} solution (i.e., an approximate flow) and our paper provides evidence that only solvers providing dual solutions (i.e., vertex potentials, see later) can be boosted, explaining why their approach cannot be boosted.
+\begin{example}Haeupler and Li~\cite{HL18} solve $n^{o(1)}$-approximate transshipment in the distributed setting and leave the possibility of boosting to an $(1+\eps)$-approximation as the main open problem, which would have yielded important consequences in the distributed setting.
+Our paper provides a partial explanation to why their approach was not susceptible to boosting: their approach, based on low-stretch spanning trees, only computes a \emph{primal} solution (i.e., an approximate flow), whereas a dual solution is required.
+A dual-based solution was later recently developed by Rozhon et al.~\cite{rozhon2022undirected}. \end{example}

+\begin{example}Other successful $(1+\eps)$-transshipment approaches either approximate the solution by solving the original problem on a spanner~\cite{BKKL17}, or by constructing a linear cost approximator on an emulator of the original graph~\cite{Li20, AndoniSZ20} (an emulator of $G$ is a graph $H$ whose distance structure multiplicatively approximates the one of $G$, see \Cref{sec:application-spanners-emulators}).
+We show all of these approaches can be reinterpreted as obtaining an approximate dual solution. \end{example}